 Fees for Private Psychological Services

-APNS does not regulate the rate charged by Psychologists; however, this figure is offered as a general guideline to assist individual Psychologists in representing themselves to their clients, indicating the level of fees that they may be expected to charge.
-Effective July 1, 2021 APNS has set the recommended fee for psychological services provided by registered psychologists in Nova Scotia at $210 per hour.
+APNS does not regulate the rate charged by Psychologists; however, APNS does set a recommended fee for psychological services as a general guideline to assist individual Psychologists in representing themselves to their clients, and indicating the fees that they may be expected to charge.
+The current recommended fee is $210 per hour, which has been in place since 2021.
+Effective October, 2024, APNS has set the recommended fee for psychological services provided by registered psychologists in Nova Scotia at $225 per hour.